 Can’t decide where to go?
 Want to do something particular?
 Independent travellers can get help from locals in putting together a personalised itinerary.

-(Borders of Adventure readers get a 5% discount, applied at checkout).
+(Borders of Adventure readers get a 5% discount with the code BORDERSCUBA, applied at checkout).

 Money in Cuba – Understanding Cuban Currency